hpc-maths/samurai/docs/source/tutorial/level_set.rst

 the same is done for the level set, which is a scalar field.

-The time-step is chosen as :math:`\Delta t = 5\Delta x/8` and :math:`\Delta \tau = \Delta t/100` doing just two iterations with the fictitious time at each time step, which are perfomed only on the cells at the finest level (close to the interface).
+The time-step is chosen as :math:`\Delta t = 5\Delta x/8` and :math:`\Delta \tau = \Delta t/100` doing just two iterations with the fictitious time at each time step, which are performed only on the cells at the finest level (close to the interface).

 .. image:: ./figures/level_set.png
     :width: 100%